-Initiatives and referendums are playing a growing role everywhere.
+Initiatives and referendums are playing a growing role almost everywhere.
 Since 1991, the number of national referendums and plebiscites around the world has doubled.
-From Norway to Taiwan and from New Zealand to Ecuador, direct democracy is being strengthened at both the national and the local level.
-And the European Union's new constitution, to which the voters in most member states will say yes or no, contains a provision for the very first transnational citizens' initiative.
+From Canada to New Zealand and from Taiwan to Costa Rica, modern direct democracy is being strengthened at both the national and the local level.
+Now we are heading into a new era of transnational integration, where representative democracy must be strengthened by participatory rights in order to survive.
+An overview.

+The 21st century will see the part-time democracy of the past replaced by a full democracy, in which citizens will have the right to have their say on substantive issues.
+This is the only way for representative democracy to become truly representative.
+Citizens' rights can turn the utopia of yesterday into the reality of tomorrow.
 Jean Jacques Rousseau's idea was as simple as can be imagined: people need laws to govern public life; if everyone is involved in drawing up those laws, then in the final analysis, everyone has to obey only himself/herself.
 The result: self-regulation instead of the dominance of some over others.

 This utopian dream of yesterday is more and more becoming the reality of today.
 In fact it isn't so long ago that only a minority of the world's population was living in countries with basic democratic rights.
 In 1980, only 46% of the world's population, in 54 countries, enjoyed the benefits of democracy.
-Today, more than two-thirds of people - 68%, in 129 countries - belong to the "democratic" world.
+Today, more than two-thirds of people - 72%, in 133 countries - belong to the "democratic" world.
 This process of democratisation applies especially to Europe, where it is now only in Belarus that "democracy" remains a swear word.

 In a recent report the United Nations Development Programme (UNDP) described the democratisation of societies as one of the most important positive trends.
-At the same time, the UN experts define the further democratisation of democracy as the greatest challenge of our time and make it clear that "True democratisation means more than elections.
+At the same time, the UN experts define the further democratisation of democracy as the greatest challenge of our time and make it clear that: "True democratisation means more than elections.
 People's dignity requires that they be free - and able - to participate in the formation and stewardship of the rules and institutions that govern them."

-The Swiss had realised this as early as in the 19th century and had successfully fought for the introduction of direct democracy.
-The rest of Europe and the world are now catching up: since 1991, the number of national referendums and plebiscites has doubled.
-Of the total of 517 documented national popular votes worldwide between 1991 and the end of 2004, 85 were in the Americas, 54 in Africa, 32 in Asia and 30 in Oceania.
-By far the largest number - 317 - were in Europe.
-In the preceding decade, the total was only 129.
+The Swiss had realised this as early as the 19th century and had successfully fought for the introduction of direct democracy.
+The rest of Europe and the world are now catching up: since 1991, the number of national referendums and plebiscites has more than doubled.
+Of the total of 585 documented national popular votes worldwide between 1991 and 2006, 100 were in the Americas, 64 in Africa, 40 in Asia and 31 in Oceania.
+By far the largest number - 350 - were in Europe.
+In the preceding fifteen years (1975-1990), the total was 235.

-Two developments in particular highlight this clear trend towards more (direct) democracy.
+Three developments in particular highlight this clear trend towards more (direct) democracy.
 First, the democratic revolutions in Eastern Europe led to no fewer than 27 new constitutions, most of which were approved by the people in referendums.
-Second, the acceleration of integration within the EU opened the floodgates to a wave of direct democracy with transnational implications: 31 of the 41 national popular votes in Europe and about Europe have happened since 1992.
+Second, the acceleration of integration within the EU opened the floodgates to a wave of direct democracy with transnational implications: 38 of the 45 national popular votes in Europe and about Europe have happened since 1991.
+Third, the establishment and growing use of direct-democratic mechanisms in the southern hemisphere, including primarily almost all the Latin-American countries, plus many African and a few Asian states.